ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 31
 Add tool calling to engine.

+#### Challenge 32
+Repeat chat eval on d20 and repeat SFT train with more frequent evaluation of validation loss.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.